 The Master of Science in Computer Engineering (MSCPE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree in computer engineering.
-The strengths of the NC State program include networking, VLSI systems and computer architecture and systems.
+The strengths of the NC State program include networking, very-large-scale integration (VLSI) systems and computer architecture and systems.
 The 30-credit-hour program does not require a thesis.
 The GRE is required for all applicants.

 This program is administered by Engineering Online at NC State.